Candidatus: Naming

 Although the 1994 proposal and the later Code call for a Candidatus List to be maintained, work on curating names did not start until 2017, when a "No. 0" trial is published.
 The author found that 120 of the ~400 collected names would breach the Code should they become formally proposed.
 Common reasons are Latin errors, duplicate names, and non-Latin names.
 As a result, Candidatus Lists now also offer corrections for such names.
 Corrected names are given corrig. (for corrigendum) in the authority field, with some sources going further to cite the correction (e.g. "Ca. Karelsulcia" corrig.
 Moran et al. 2005 in Ogen et al. 2020).
 Each published list, starting from No. 1, covers all known Candidatus names proposed in a given time period, plus any addendum for previous periods.
 As of December 2022, the latest is Candidatus List No. 4, published November 2022, covering names proposed in 2021.
+An unnumbered list was published in 2023 to deal with Candidatus phyla; future numbered lists will include phyla.

+SeqCode

+The Code of Nomenclature of Prokaryotes Described from Sequence Data (SeqCode) of 2022 standardizes the publication of names in a system separate from the ICNP.
+Instead of requiring a type culture, the SeqCode requires a high-quality genome as the nomenclatural type, in effect offering a route to formalizing Candidatus names.
+It is produced by the International Society for Microbial Ecology (ISME), which is unrelated to the ICSP.
+The SeqCode recognizes the priority of names, including Candidatus ones, published under ICNP before 2023.

+The SeqCode team initially wished to simply amend the ICNP to add such a system, but ICSP rejected the petition, necessitating the creation of a separate code.

+The use of a genome sequence as the type material is useful not only for not-yet-cultured prokaryotes.
+A genome sequence is more stable than a cell culture, which can be (and has been) lost and are subject to genetic drift under the different selective pressure of the lab.
+In addition, the ICNP requires a type strain to be stored in two separate culture collections if a name is to be proposed (including new combinations, i.e. renames), which makes it hard to correct the name of some wrongly-categorized species.